neo-engine/neo/README.md

 * `FLASHCARD` Optimize for flashcards.
 Uses `argv` parameters to write save game files (instead of writing directly to CARD memory).
 Typically, `FLASHCARD` builds cannot create/load save games in an emulator.
+* `VANILLA` Use default ndstool shipped with devkitPro to bundle the nds binary.
 * `NOSOUNDFADE` Disable fade-out/fade-in when switching BGM.
 No longer needed.

 Compatibility
 -------------

 In general, _neo_ tries to be compatible with most emulators and flashcards.
 Below, there is a list of known compatibility issues for select emulators.
 Feel free to open an issue if _neo_ does not run on your emulator or hardware, but you think it should.